creativescala/creative-scala/book/src/pages/hof/fun.md

 )
 ```

 To make a fully general fold we'd need to be able to change the result type.
-This requires *generic types*, which we haven't encountered yet.
+This requires *generic types*, which we will learn about in a later section.